Quantum machine learning: Quantum neural networks

-Quantum Convolution Neural Network
+Quantum convolution neural network (QCNN)

 A novel design for multi-dimensional vectors that uses circuits as convolution filters is QCNN.
 It was inspired by the advantages of CNNs and the power of QML.
 It is made using a combination of a variational quantum circuit (VQC) and a deep neural network(DNN), fully utilizing the power of extremely parallel processing on a superposition of a quantum state with a finite number of qubits.
 The main strategy is to carry out an iterative optimization process in the NISQ devices, without the negative impact of noise, which is possibly incorporated into the circuit parameter, and without the need for quantum error correction.

 The quantum circuit must effectively handle spatial information in order for QCNN to function as CNN.
 The convolution filter is the most basic technique for making use of spatial information.
 One or more quantum convolutional filters make up a quantum convolutional neural network (QCNN), and each of these filters transforms input data using a quantum circuit that can be created in an organized or randomized way.
 Three parts that make up the quantum convolutional filter are: the encoder, the parameterized quantum circuit (PQC), and the measurement.
 The quantum convolutional filter can be seen as an extension of the filter in the traditional CNN because it was designed with trainable parameters.

 Quantum neural networks take advantage of the hierarchical structures, and for each subsequent layer, the number of qubits from the preceding layer is decreased by a factor of two.
-For n input qubits, these structure have O(log(n)) layers, allowing for shallow circuit depth.
+For n input qubits, these structures have O(log(n)) layers, allowing for shallow circuit depth.
 Additionally, they are able to avoid "barren plateau," one of the most significant issues with PQC-based algorithms, ensuring trainability.
 Despite the fact that the QCNN model does not include the corresponding quantum operation, the fundamental idea of the pooling layer is also offered to assure validity.
 In QCNN architecture, the pooling layer is typically placed between succeeding convolutional layers.
 Its function is to shrink the representation's spatial size while preserving crucial features, which allows it to reduce the number of parameters, streamline network computing, and manage over-fitting.
-Such process can be accomplished applying full Tomography on the state to reduce it all the way down to one qubit and then processed it in subway.
+Such a process can be accomplished applying full Tomography on the state to reduce it all the way down to one qubit and then processed it.
 The most frequently used unit type in the pooling layer is max pooling, although there are other types as well.
 Similar to conventional feed-forward neural networks, the last module is a fully connected layer with full connections to all activations in the preceding layer.
 Translational invariance, which requires identical blocks of parameterized quantum gates within a layer, is a distinctive feature of the QCNN architecture.